outscale/terraform-provider-outscale/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources.
 For more information on our resources, see the [User Guide](https://wiki.outscale.net/display/EN#).

 The provider is based on our 3DS OUTSCALE API.
-For more information on our APIs, see [APIs Reference](https://wiki.outscale.net/display/EN/3DS+OUTSCALE+APIs+Reference).
+For more information, see [APIs Reference](https://wiki.outscale.net/display/EN/3DS+OUTSCALE+APIs+Reference) and the [API Documentation](https://docs-beta.outscale.com/#3ds-outscale-api).

 The provider needs to be configured with the proper credentials before it can be used.